IASJ Encourages Auto Companies to Tackle Human Rights in the Supply Chain

 Investor Engagement Calling on Companies to Take Action

-2. Influence corporate behavior and encourage the focus companies to develop strong management systems to eliminate the use of forced and child labor in their operations and supply chains,
+- Influence corporate behavior and encourage companies to develop strong management systems to eliminate forced labor, child labor, hazardous working conditions, and other human rights abuses linked to business activities;

-3. Encourage increased disclosure from these companies on the management of human rights risks to help investors make more informed decisions, and
+- Encourage increased disclosure from these companies on the management of human rights risks to help investors make more informed decisions; and

-In January 2018, we launched this campaign with a letter from Coalition members to 23 companies, including OEMs (original equipment manufacturers), tier 1 suppliers, and a retailer to express our interest and initiate a dialogue.
+In January 2018, we launched this campaign with an investor letter to 23 companies, including OEMs (original equipment manufacturers), tier 1 suppliers, and a retailer to express our interest and initiate a dialogue.
 We recognize these issues are complex and will require sector-wide solutions and collaboration across the industry, along with strong input from impacted workers.
 Companies were identified for engagement based on a variety of factors, including existing member holdings, market capitalization, human rights management systems, and known exposure to human rights risks associated with specific commodities.

 The UN Guiding Principles on Business and Human Rights state that companies have a responsibility to respect human rights in their own operations as well as in the business relationships where a company has leverage.
 The UN Sustainable Development Goals commit all actors, including the private sector, to take steps to eliminate poverty and achieve sustained, inclusive and sustainable economic growth, with decent work for all.
 There are also regulatory drivers, such as the UK Modern Slavery Act, calling for more transparency in human rights due diligence, aligned with the OECD Due Diligence Framework.